-Furniture is EXPENSIVE.
+Furniture pieces are so EXPENSIVE.
 So much so, that some days I feel like I might be 100 years old before I can actually acquire the funds to get new furniture whenever I want.
 (Who am I kidding, I do not want to live that long!)
-But, that doesn’t mean I can’t update what I already have and make it better to enjoy.
-This is how I got started on my latest refinishing project.
-Let’s look at this DIY how to strip and refinish a bed… it is easier then you think!
+Why not learn to strip and refinish your furniture instead?

-Since I get bored of things easily and my children so kindly picked out the paint, I decided it was time for a new color!
+Since I get bored of things easily and my children so kindly picked at the paint, Eventually I decided it was time for a new color!

 How to Strip and Refinish a Bed